robinhoodis/example.com/docs/class2/module1/lab03/task4.rst

 TCP Profile
 ============================

 Similarily, we will need to define a TCP profile.
-The TCP profile will instruct the BIG-IP DNS listener on how to handle TCP traffic.
+A TCP profile will instruct the BIG-IP DNS listener on how to handle TCP traffic.
 For more information on TCP profiles, please refer to the link below.

 |tpc-profile_link|